NyteshadeXT/PF2e-Vault/2) compendium/equipment/items/Homebrew/purified-glowmetal-weapon-hb.md

 Purified glowmetal weapons have a brilliant purple sheen to them when reflecting sunlight.

 Purified glowmetal has undergone a complex ritual to remove the taint of the meteroite.
 Glowmetal is makes the weapon it coats magical with a +1 potency.
-Additionally, when utilized in the vicinity of the Chaos Scar purified glowmetal draws on the beneficial aspects of choas.
+Additionally, when utilized in the vicinity of the Chaos Scar purified glowmetal draws on the beneficial aspects of chaos.
 Once per encounter when attacking a creature you may chose to reroll your attack roll.
 This can be done regardless of the result of the original roll.
 The results of the reroll are final.

 ---